cbarol/ExData_Plotting1/README.md

 ## Introduction

+This complements the original README file.
+4 plots with their respective code have been included in this repository.
+The basic code is similar for the four plots.
+The main difference is only when the plot is created.

+The code is fully commented.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning